faturmaster/hello-world/README.md

 # hello-world

-my first learning on github.
-This is some changes that I've made in this file.
+Hello!
+This is my first learning on github.
+I love learning web programming I think, it is wonderful.
+I will continue learn through github for now on.